 A Little Nook in the Woods

-Carved out in a corner, a garden showcases fuss-free plants and trees.
+Carved out in a corner, this landscaping idea for a front yard garden showcases fuss-free plants and trees.

 - Larger plants and trees occupy more space in a garden, effectively decreasing the number of plants needed to fill a space.
 Here, a white pine dominates against a wooden fence.